milanaryal/milanaryal.github.io/_posts/2015/2015-02-17-10-ways-to-protect-yourself-from-online-identity-theft.md

 #### Tip #4

 Use strong passwords.
 Don't use your birthdates, year you were married, or your children's birthdates.
-The best passwords are mnemonic phrases like my father ate three apples for breakfast.
-Take the first letter of each word and convert the number into numbers and you end up with `imfa3a4bi`.
+The best passwords are mnemonic phrases like "My father ate three apples for breakfast".
+Take the first letter of each word and convert the number into numbers and you end up with `mfa3a4b`.

 #### Tip #5